-The District has a limited open forum granting equal access to the Boy Scouts of America and other youth groups.
+The District has a limited open forum granting equal access to the Boy Scouts of America and other youth groups.1 the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment.

-Inquiries on non-discrimination may be directed to Superintendent, who may be reached at 210 Alford St., Flippin, AR 72634, or 870-453-2270.
+Inquiries on non-discrimination may be directed to Superintendent2, who may be reached at 210 Alford St., Flippin, AR 72634, or 870-453-22703.